opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/decompress.md

 | `recordsOut` | Counter | The egress of records from a pipeline component. |
 | `timeElapsed` | Timer | The time elapsed during execution of a pipeline component. |

-The `decompress` processor includes the following custom metrics.

 ### Counter

+The `decompress` processor accounts for the following metrics:

 * `processingErrors`: The number of processing errors that have occurred in the `decompress` processor.